MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsImportLayer.md

 ## Description

 This function imports a container layer and sets it up for use on boot.
 This function is used by an application to setup a container layer that was copied in a transport format to the host (e.g was downloaded from a container registry such as DockerHub).
-See [sample code](./StorageSample.md#ImportLayer)

 ## Syntax